 Flamingos are capable flyers, and flamingos in captivity often requirewing clipping to prevent escape.
 A pair of African flamingos which had not yet had their wings clipped escaped from theWichita, Kansas, zoo in 2005.
 One was spotted in Texas 14 years later.
 It had been seen previously by birders in Texas, Wisconsin and Louisiana.[36]

 Young flamingos hatch with grayish-red plumage, but adults range from light pink to bright red due to aqueous bacteria andbeta-carotene obtained from their food supply.
-A well-fed, healthy flamingo is more vibrantly colored, thus a more desirable mate; a white or pale flamingo, however, is usually unhealthy or malnourished.Captive flamingos are a notable exception; even if adequately nourished, they may turn a pale pink if they are not fed carotene at levels comparable to the wild.[37]
+A well-fed, healthy flamingo is more vibrantly colored, thus a more desirable mate; a white or pale flamingo is usually unhealthy or malnourished.Captive flamingos are a notable exception; even if adequately nourished, they may turn a pale pink if they are not fed carotene at levels comparable to the wild.[37]

-The greater flamingo is the tallest of the six different species of flamingos, standing at 3.9 to 4.7 feet (1.2 to 1.4 m) with a weight up to 7.7 pounds (3.5 kg), and the shortest flamingo species (the lesser) has a height of 2.6 feet (0.8 m) and weighs 5.5 pounds (2.5 kg).
+Thegreater flamingo is the tallest of the six different species of flamingos, standing at 3.9 to 4.7 feet (1.2 to 1.4 m) with a weight up to 7.7 pounds (3.5 kg), and the shortest flamingo species (thelesser) has a height of 2.6 feet (0.8 m) and weighs 5.5 pounds (2.5 kg).
 Flamingos can have a wingspan as small as 37 inches (94 cm) to as big as 59 inches (150 cm).[38]

 Flamingos can open their bills by raising the upper jaw as well as by dropping the lower.[39]

-Flamingos are omnivores whofilter-feed onbrine shrimp andblue-green algae as well as insect larvae, small insects, mollusks and crustaceans.
-Their bills are specially adapted to separate mud and silt from the food they eat, and are uniquely used upside-down.
-The filtering of food items is assisted by hairy structures called lamellae, which line the mandibles, and the large, rough-surfaced tongue.
 The pink or reddish color of flamingos comes fromcarotenoids in their diet of animal and plantplankton.
 American flamingos are a brighter red color because of the beta carotene availability in their food while the lesser flamingos are a paler pink due to ingesting a smaller amount of this pigment.
-These carotenoids are broken down into pigments by liver enzymes.[40]
+These carotenoids are broken down into pigments by liver enzymes.[42]
 The source of this varies by species, and affects the color saturation.
-Flamingos whose sole diet is blue-green algae are darker than those that get it second-hand by eating animals that have digested blue-green algae.[41]
+Flamingos whose sole diet is blue-green algae are darker than those that get it second-hand by eating animals that have digested blue-green algae.[43]

 Though flamingos prefer to drink freshwater, they are equipped with glands under their eyes that remove extra salt from their bodies.
 This organ allows them to drink saltwater as well.[44]